lorenzotomada/NS_continuation/tutorial.md

 ### The steady system

+---

-In particular, directly solving the steady system for low values of mu, e.g. $\mu=0.6$ (coming after the bifurcation has occurred), did not allow to see the bifurcating behaviour of the system, meaning that the continuation algorithm was actually crucial in order to retrieve the behaviour associated to the non-uniqueness of the solution.
+In particular, directly solving the steady system for low values of mu, e.g. $\mu=0.6$ (coming after the bifurcation has occurred), did not allow to see the bifurcating behaviour of the system, meaning that the continuation algorithm was actually crucial in the steady case in order to retrieve the behaviour associated to the non-uniqueness of the solution.

 <figure>
   <img src="images/asymm_mesh_1/steady_sol.png" alt="Alt text" width="500">